TartanLlama/codeart/submit.md

 <p>======</p>

 <p></p>
-Submissions are open for our second issue until 2020-10-31.
+Submissions are open for our third issue until 2020-10-31.

 Please read the submission guidelines below very carefully.